hiibolt/KnowledgeBase/pages/Project 2 - Allie.md

 ## Introduction
-In this project, we will be deriving variations of a predator-prey model that typically follows the format of
+In this project, we will be deriving variations of a predator-prey model that typically is modeled by the following model:
+$$\Delta P_r = k_1$$